mikrocontroller2019/FallDetectionAndAlert-Microbit-Ada/README.md

-# FallDetectionAndAlert-Microbit-Ada
+# Fall Detection & Alert w/ micro:bit & Ada
-FallDetectionAndAlert-Microbit-Ada - A PoC for a simple fall detection and alert system featuring the BBC micro:bit board and the Ada programming language.
+Fall Detection & Alert with BBC micro:bit & Ada - A PoC for a simple fall detection and alert system featuring the BBC micro:bit board and the Ada programming language.

 ![](media/cover.png)